 Weekly 30, 45 and 60 minute lengths:

-Exam preparation for Royal Conservatory of Music, Conservatory Canada Classical, Conservatory Canada Contemporary Idioms.
+Practical and theoretical exam preparation for Royal Conservatory of Music, Conservatory Canada Classical, Conservatory Canada Contemporary Idioms, Northern Lights (Canadian National Conservatory of Music).

 For new beginners, I strongly recommend taking TWO lessons per week for the first year.
 Why?
 I have discovered that this method yields students who learn much quicker, and tend to retain concepts and information much better.
-This sets the student up to learn new material much faster, and when the student progresses faster, they feel more empowered and have more fun!
+This sets the student up to develop good practice habits, learn new material much faster, and when the student progresses faster, they feel more empowered and have more fun!

 Missed Lessons or Canceling:

-If you does not attend school/work due to sudden illness, please cancel your piano lesson for that day.
+If you do not attend school/work due to sudden illness, please cancel your piano lesson for that day.

 Payment for missed lessons will be credited onto the next month’s payment.
 If I am sick or away on vacation, you will not pay for the missed lesson.

-One month’s notice is required prior to the first of the month to permanently cancel lessons.
+One month’s notice is required prior to the first of the month to terminate lessons.

 Participation in other events:

 -Halloween Children’s Recitals

 -Central Toronto Branch auditions (a competition that takes place in November and April each year)

 Students are strongly encouraged to perform outside the studio to enhance their learning experience, and to develop performance abilities.

 Maintains contact with students and parents

-Tries to create an environment from which students can learn different aspects of music
+Creates a safe and engaging environment from which students may learn different aspects of music

 Arrives on time with necessary materials